-The Global PhD in Psychology provides a flexible, hybrid/online educational format for learners who want to conduct graduate level research in psychology with a focus on transpersonal psychology.
+The Global PhD in Psychology just ranked in the top 20 best online psychology programs for 2017 – 2018.
+One reason is that this program provides a flexible, hybrid/online educational format for learners who want to conduct graduate level research in psychology with a focus on transpersonal psychology.
 Through a combination of online classes and residential seminars, program courses feature a specially designed research methods training track, dissertation process support, and a system of individual advising.
 The program trains students both in spiritual and integral psychological competencies, as well as methods of behavioral, qualitative and transpersonal psychological research.

 Are You a Match?

 The global doctoral student seems to fit a certain model.
 Does this sound like you?